 LakeWolf Creamery: Locally made Mexican-style specialty cheeses, including curds.

 KC Creations: Original photography, greeting cards, beaded earrings and other beaded items.

 Seely Teriyaki: BBQ teriyaki chicken, stir-fried noodles and rice.

-Riverfront Farm (Project Hope): Neighborhood-grown, scattered-site produce.
+Riverfront Farm (River City Youth Ops): Neighborhood-grown, scattered-site produce.

 Made with Love: Start-up bakery with fruit pies, artisan bread and more.

 Black Fire Kettle Corn: Fresh-made delectable kettle corn.

 R.P.
 Guerrero: Organic tree fruit from the Wenatchee area.

 Vladimir Kuzmenko: A wide variety of co-op produce from across Washington State.